By: Louise Fayet

 Prickly Pear is a gem!

-Most of Anguilla's charter boats (ex., Sea Pro, Calypso, Gotcha, etc.) can take you to Prickly Pear on a private trips.
-There are also a few boats who offer weekly scheduled trips (ex., Tradition, Chocolat, Sea Pro).
+Most of Anguilla's charter boats (ex., Calypso, Gotcha, etc.) can take you to Prickly Pear on a private trips.
+There are also a few boats who offer weekly scheduled trips (ex., Tradition).

-On our latest trip to Prickly Pear, we hopped aboard the lovely catamaran, Chocolat with the warm-spirited Captain Rollins!
+On our latest trip to Prickly Pear, we hopped aboard with, Tradition!

-Captains Rollins and his first made, Deon layout the rules of the sea and explain the course of the day.
+Once on board Tradition?
+The team lays out the rules of the sea and explains the course of the day.

-Captain Rollins keeps his eye on the horizon, while Deon makes sure you are hydrated with your choice of water, soft drinks, beer and/or rum punch!
+Tradition's Captain Thomas keeps his eye on the horizon, while the rest of the Tradition crew makes sure you are hydrated with your choice of water, soft drinks, beer, wine, spirits and/or rum punch!

-About a half hour sail, your body is gently rocked by the waves.
+About a sixty minute sail, your body is gently rocked by the waves.
 Sandy Ground drifts out of sight as the picturesque Sandy Island comes into the foreground and then it, too, disappears.
 Soon, it's just you, the sound of the sea and the horizon.